tytydraco/yessleep/out/The_pigs_among_us_When_the_mall_turns_deadly.md

 “Pigs replace humans, Alex.
 As far as I can tell they only target humans and even after they replace one, they still continue to hunt like predators.
 Although I don’t fully understand it myself.
 After all, they could just distort reality.
 Why bother mimicking humans?
 Maybe they liked humans after all?”

 Olivia interrupted him and asked.
-“What’s our next move?
+“What’s our next move?"

 A serious look crossed his face.
 “The Mall.
 From what I saw,  it seems that the police have been receiving an increasing number of missing person reports.
 As you may have guessed, a group of these missing individuals were last seen at the mall and have yet to be found.
 I had planned to investigate the mall eventually, but Mr. Cameron took priority due to his proximity.”